 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose, and mouth.

 - Avoid contact with people who are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces.

 At Covenant Health, we pledge to put the health and safety of our patients and communities first.
-We continue to follow information updates and guidelines from the World Health Organization, the Centers for Disease Control, and state/local health departments related to Novel Coronavirus.
-Our member hospitals and clinics have implemented appropriate protocols and procedures for identifying and treating Novel Coronavirus, and we continually take all necessary steps to protect our patients and communities from contagious diseases and infections.
+We continue to follow information updates and guidelines from the World Health Organization, the Centers for Disease Control, and state/local health departments related to novel coronavirus or COVID-19.
+Our member hospitals and clinics have implemented appropriate protocols and procedures for identifying and treating COVID-19, and we continually take all necessary steps to protect our patients and communities from contagious diseases and infections.

 (*Information compiled from Covenant Health’s chief medical officer, chief nursing officer, infectious disease specialist and the Centers for Disease Control)